adevinta/zoe/README.md

 - Consume kafka topics from a specific point in time (ex. using `--from 'PT5h` from the last 5 hours).
 - Filter data based on content (ex. using `--filter "id == '12345'"` filters records with the selected id).
-- Supports offloading consumption of data to multiple lambda functions, kubernetes pods, etc. for parallelism (ex. adding `-x kubernetes` would offload all the requests to a configured kubernetes cluster).
+- Supports offloading consumption of data to multiple lambda functions, kubernetes pods, etc. for parallelism (ex. adding `--runner kubernetes` would offload all the requests to a configured kubernetes cluster).
 - Monitor consumer groups' offsets.
 - Upload avro schemas from a `.avsc` or `.avdl` file using different naming strategies.
 - ... and more.